Save Time and Money: Prepare Your Manuscript the Right Way

 - Numbered lists

-2. Don’t pre-design your manuscript
+2. Resist the urge to pre-design your manuscript

-Don’t “design” your manuscript as you go.
+It’s best not to “design” your manuscript as you go.
 (By that I mean adding graphics, doing pre-formatting, or creating mock layouts.)

-3. Submit your manuscript as one file
+3. Submit your manuscript as a single file

 If you are writing your chapters in separate files, be sure to assemble them into a single manuscript for your designer.
 Your manuscript file should include all front matter, the main text, and all back matter.